rgwch/webelexis/webelexis-client/README.md

     vertx runmod rgwch~webelexis-server~0.5.0 -conf <yourconfig.json>  # and point brwoser to localhost:2015

 The module resides on bintray, so vertx will find and download it automagically.
+Of course, you can still run the server from the development project:

+    cd ../webelexis-server
+    npm start

-In &lt;yourconfig.json>, make sure that the 'webroot'-key in the section 'bridge' points to your development client, e.g.
+In both cases check your &lt;yourconfig.json>: make sure that the 'webroot'-key in the section 'bridge' points to your development client, e.g.

     "bridge":{
         "webroot": "../../webelexis-client/dist"